 Wierzynek is one of the oldest restaurants in Poland.
-Its origins date back to 1364 when an abundant royal wedding reception feast was organised by a wealthy merchant – Mikolaj Wierzynek.
+Its tradition dates back to 1364 when an abundant royal feast was organised by a wealthy merchant – Mikolaj Wierzynek.
 Apparently, it was so good the guests celebrated for 20 days and nights.

-The present-day Wierzynek Restaurant honours that legend and keeps it as an inspiration.
+The present-day Wierzynek Restaurant, which opened in 1945, honours that legend and keeps it as an inspiration.
 The interior of the restaurant, with its draped curtains, beautifully set tables and golden details are suitable for royalty.
 The food – traditional Polish flavours with a modern twist, presented with some theatre to it.

 Ever since I learned about the restaurant from my Polish language teacher (she went there as a student, after reading about some well-known author being fond of the place, and all she could afford was a pot of tea, so she spent an hour there, drinking the tea very slowly) I wanted to experience dining there.
 I lived in Krakow for 5 years, walked past almost every day, but I simply couldn’t afford it.

 Now, coming back to Poland as a tourist, knowing what Australian prices are like, I had to book us a table for dinner service.
 I was ready for my royal feast and expected a lot.

 The first impression was great – making our way upstairs via a grand staircase and being seated by the window with the view of the Main Market Square.
 Golden hour made Krakow look even more beautiful.
 The ambience, with delicate music in the background, was good.

 I knew what I wanted food-wise but wasn’t sure when it came to drinks.
 Our designated waiter was knowledgeable about the alcohols and made some fine suggestions on champagne and wines, which allowed us to quickly decide on the order.